 The Zig Zag Scenic Drive is a one-way road down the western side of the Darling Ranges in Gooseberry Hill and part of the Beelu National Park.
 It’s a steep, almost-3km drive that winds down a very narrow road, one filled with plenty of hairpin turns and dynamic changes of scenery around every corner.

 Originally a section of railway servicing Kalamunda and beyond, it now services your desire for incredible views of the Swan Coastal Plain, Perth city and its surrounds and a fair smattering of the local flora and fauna.

-A short half-hour trip from the city, you wanna head east along Tonkin and then Roe Hwy, before getting off at Maida Vale Rd and then Gooseberry Hill Rd.
-From there you go up Williams St which goes becomes Lascelles Pde, and that gets you at the top of Zig Zag Scenic Drive.
+A short half-hour trip from the city, you wanna head east along Tonkin and then Roe Highway, before getting off at Maida Vale Road and then Gooseberry Hill Road.
+From there you go up Williams Street which goes becomes Lascelles Parade, and that gets you at the top of Zig Zag Scenic Drive.

 From there it’s a fantastic, winding one way trip down to Ridge Hill Rd, where you’re now right in the thick of exploring the Kalamunda Hills.

 Drive baby!
 But take it slow – the one-way road has a slow speed limit for a reason, so take it easy and enjoy the view.
 Along the way down there are several areas for you to pull over and enjoy the view properly, just be careful of other traffic making its way down, along with cyclists and walkers.

 Speaking of, you can walk down the road, just be mindful of how narrow it is and the traffic coming behind you.
 Walking enables you to veer of onto a number of different sidebars, including the Kalamunda Railway Heritage Trail and Stathams Quarry – a popular rock climbing site.

 What not to do: